 Submissions from the following PWR courses are welcome:

 |52-1151HN||Writing & Rhetoric I – Honors|

 |52-1122||International Writing & Rhetoric II|

 |52-1152HN||Writing & Rhetoric II—Honors|

 Two submissions (one from each category) will be selected to receive the Editors’ Choice Award, and their authors will each receive $100.
-In addition, a small selection of works will be included on PWR Showcase current Volume page web well as the Fountainhead Press page linked to the Key Concepts in the Writing and Rhetoric text.
-Decisions will be announced over the summer of 2017, once all of the submissions from the 2016-17 school year have been considered.
+In addition, a small selection of works will be included on PWR Showcase current Volume web page as well as the Fountainhead Press page linked to the Key Concepts in the Writing and Rhetoric text.
+Decisions will be announced over the summer of 2018, once all of the submissions from the 2017-18 school year have been considered.

 This anthology showcases some of the writing that students at Columbia are creating as part of their writing coursework.
 It provides a platform for Columbia College’s writing students to communicate to an audience beyond their teachers and classmates.